Quickstart

 Finally, you will generate an access token by combining your service account API key and application ID.
 This access token is required for most API calls and follows the bearer token authentication scheme.

-To get an access token:
+To get an access token, follow these steps:

-with your credentials from the previous steps:curl -X POST "https://api-marco.finboot.com/v1/auth/token" \
+curl -X POST "https://api-marco.finboot.com/v1/auth/token" \

 -H "Content-Type: application/x-www-form-urlencoded" \